How to Prepare for a Property Showing or Open House

 - Set the temperature.
 If it's winter, warm the property before buyers arrive.
 If it's summer, make sure the home is cool.
 Discomfort is a distraction from the property's qualities.

 - Eliminate strong smells.
 Remove pet bedding, empty bins, and air the property before the viewing.
-A neutral scent, or a very subtle one like fresh coffee or bread, helps.
+A neutral scent, or a subtle one like fresh coffee or bread, helps.
 Strong artificial fragrances can seem like you're hiding something.

 - Clear every surface.
 Kitchen benches, bathroom counters, and coffee tables should be clean and clear.
 Personal photos and items should be packed away.
 Buyers need to see the space, not your belongings.